The Ultimate British Columbia and Canadian Rockies Road Trip (Part 1 of 3)

 Day 5: Trans-Canada Highway.

-The road is lovely, but requires lots of concentration and patience.
+The road is lovely but requires lots of concentration and patience.
 Especially with slow-moving RVs at no passing zones.

 If you hit the road early enough, you'll have a better chance to stretch your legs a couple of times and even take a swim in one of the sparkling blue lakes around Kamloops, BC and Salmon Arm, BC.
 Both towns are on top of the list of the best places to live in Canada.

-If you're looking for a recommendation of a quick and easy hiking trail, look no further than Mount Revelstoke National Park and its Giant Cedars Boardwalk just off the Trans-Canada Highway.
+If you're looking for a recommendation for a quick and easy hiking trail, look no further than Mount Revelstoke National Park and its Giant Cedars Boardwalk just off the Trans-Canada Highway.
 The trail features a unique temperate inland rainforest, located almost 1,000 km / 621 miles from the ocean.

 You Might Also Like